tuneinsight/lattigo/README.md

   - `hefloat`: Homomorphic Encryption for fixed-point approximate arithmetic over the complex or real numbers.

-    - `bootstrapper`: State-of-the-Art bootstrapping for fixed-point approximate arithmetic over the reals/complexes with advanced parameterization.
+    - `bootstrapper`: State-of-the-Art bootstrapping for fixed-point approximate arithmetic over the real and comples numbers, with support for the Conjugate Invariant ring, batch bootstrapping with automatic packing/unpacking of sparsely packed/smaller ring degree ciphertexts, arbitrary precision bootstrapping and advanced circuit customization/parameterization.

   - `heint`: Homomorphic Encryption for modular arithmetic over the integers.